Davey von Bohlen: Maritime

 Maritime formed in 2003 out of the ashes of The Promise Ring and The Dismemberment Plan, initially composed of singer/guitarist Davey von Bohlen, drummer Dan Didier (of The Promise Ring) and bassist Eric Axelson (of The Dismemberment Plan).
-Maritime has released three full-length albums, Glass Floor in 2004, We, the Vehicles in 2006, and Heresy and the Hotel Choir in 2007.
+Maritime has released five full-length albums, Glass Floor in 2004, We, the Vehicles in 2006, Heresy and the Hotel Choir in 2007, “Human Hearts” in 2011, and “Magnetic Bodies / Maps of Bones” in 2015.
 Axelson left the band in 2006 and was replaced by Justin Klug on bass and Dan Hinz was added on guitar.
 The band has toured each album across the US, Europe (Grand Hotel Van Cleef Records) and Japan.

 In late April, 2010, the band announced that they were leaving Flameshovel Records and had signed with Dangerbird Records.
-On April 5, 2011 the band released their newest record, Human Hearts.
+On April 5, 2011 the band released Human Hearts.
 Maritime's next album, Magnetic Bodies/Maps of Bones was released on October 16, 2015.
 It is currently not known whether the band will have another album or not.

 Von Bohlen also sang in his longtime friends' and former tour mates, Jimmy Eat World song, "A Praise Chorus." earning him a platinum record.
 The song references such classics as The Kinks' "A Rock 'n' Roll Fantasy", They Might Be Giants' "Don't Let's Start", The Promise Ring's "Why Did Ever We Meet" and Crimson and Clover by Tommy James and the Shondells.